 We test goodwill for impairment annually in the fourth quarter or when events or changes in circumstances indicate the carrying value of this asset might exceed the current fair value.
 We test goodwill for impairment at the reporting unit level.
-Beginning with the first quarter of 2023, we concluded that we had two reportable segments and two reporting units: Intermodal and Transportation Solutions ("ITS") and Logistics which are based primarily on the services each segment provides.
+We have two reportable segments and two reporting units: Intermodal and Transportation Solutions ("ITS") and Logistics which are based primarily on the services each segment provides.
 We assess qualitative factors such as current company performance and overall economic factors to determine if it is more-likely-than-not that the fair value of our reporting units is less than their carrying value and whether it is necessary to perform the quantitative goodwill impairment test.
 In the quantitative goodwill test, a company compares the carrying value of its reporting units to their fair value.
 If the fair value of a reporting unit is less than the carrying amount, then a goodwill impairment charge will be recognized in the amount by which carrying amount exceeds fair value, limited to the total amount of goodwill allocated to that reporting unit.
-We performed our annual assessment in the fourth quarter of 2023 and 2022 as required and determined it was not more-likely-than-not that the fair value of our reporting units was less than its carrying value.
+We performed our annual assessment in the fourth quarter of 2024 and 2023 as required and determined it was not more-likely-than-not that the fair value of our reporting units was less than its carrying value.